 - Peer Advisors must attend fall training, starting August 1, 2021 (all hires) until the first day of classes, and spring training, starting in January 2022 until the first day of classes;

 - All applicants must be eligible for employment in the United States; and

 - All applicants must submit information for a background check.

 - Employment will begin approximately Aug.
-1, 2019 and end the Saturday after final exams
+1, 2021 and end the Saturday after final exams in May 2022.

-Application, Reference Letters, and Video Due for Spring Applicants
+Application, Resume, and Video due for Spring Applicants

 Second Round Interviews